Chaksack/invoiceB2B/monitoring-services-readme.md

   - Consider using AWS Cognito or another identity provider for authentication
 - The ALB is publicly accessible.
 Consider implementing IP restrictions or VPN access for production environments
 - Implement proper backup strategies for the EFS volumes

-### GitHub Secrets for Alertmanager

-The Alertmanager configuration uses environment variables that should be set using GitHub secrets.
-Add the following secrets to your GitHub repository:

-- `SMTP_FROM`: The email address to send alerts from (e.g., 'alertmanager@yourdomain.com')
-- `SMTP_SMARTHOST`: The SMTP server address and port (e.g., 'smtp.gmail.com:587')
-- `SMTP_AUTH_USERNAME`: The SMTP username for authentication
-- `SMTP_AUTH_PASSWORD`: The SMTP password for authentication
-- `SLACK_WEBHOOK_URL`: The Slack Incoming Webhook URL for sending alerts to Slack

-These secrets will be used in the GitHub workflow and passed to the Alertmanager container as environment variables.

 ## Maintenance